The web app coordinates

 Open the status page from the same origin and confirm the web app, server routes, and local port checks are healthy.

-Create a pairing code, then run `amistio import <code>` from an existing checkout, or use bootstrap for first-time clone setup.
+Create a pairing code in the active personal or organization project, then run `amistio import <code>` from an existing checkout, or use bootstrap for first-time clone setup.

 Confirm local Git can clone the repository with your SSH key, credential helper, provider CLI, or keychain.

-Install and authenticate one supported tool, then run `amistio tools` or refresh the runner panel.
+Set a supported provider token locally on the runner, then run `amistio tools` or refresh the Runner panel.

 Confirm the repository link is active, the work item is approved, and `amistio run --watch` is running from the paired repository.